Leray-Schauder Mappings for Operator Learning: Introduction

 Our perspective in the present work stems from the idea of learning an operator between bases of functions as in \cite{Spectral}, where the Chebyshev polynomials have been used for projections as in the Galerkin methods \cite{Fle}.
-In fact, it was proved in \cite{EZ_proj} that using Leray-Schauder mappings to ``nonlinearly project'' over a basis of chosen elements approximating a compact set of a Banach space, one can approximate any (possibly nonlinear) operator.
+In fact, it was proved in \cite{EZ_proj} that using Leray-Schauder mappings to ``nonlinearly project'' over a basis of chosen elements approximating a compact set of a Banach space, one can approximate any (possibly nonlinear) continuous operator.
 This addresses the aforementioned question of learning operators between infinite dimensional spaces rather than just discretization of them, because the approximation happens at the functional level.

-In fact, in the present article we introduce a family of neural networks that approximate a compact subseet of a Banach space obtained via Leray-Schauder mappings.
+In fact, in the present article we introduce a family of neural networks that approximate a compact subset of a Banach space obtained via Leray-Schauder mappings.
 Then, the operator learning problem is formulated between the coordinate spaces of the neural networks.
 This allows us to treat the problem without any discretization, but by using the finite-dimensional reduction provided by the Leray-Schauder mappings to approximate the original learning problem.
 We show that there exist theoretical guarantees for the approximation to be arbitrarily accurate.
 In practice, therefore, in this article we also learn the elements upon which the Leray-Schauder mappings project the compact subspace.
 This represents a paradigmatic shift with respect to the setting of \cite{Spectral}, where the projection used is fixed.

 We numerically demonstrate the efficacy of the model, and show that it obtains results comparable to state of the art models.
-The tasks used for comparison are a dataset of integral equations, which shows the efficacy of the model on a task of learning nonlocal operators, and a dataset of Burger's equation, which explores a PDE problem.
+We test the model on interpolation tasks, to demonstrate the independence of the model on the grid size used during training.
+The systems used for comparison consist of a dataset of integral equations, which shows the efficacy of the model on a task of learning nonlocal operators, and a dataset of Burger's equation, which explores a PDE problem.
 The codes for the implementation of this work are found at \url{https://github.com/emazap7/Leray_Schauder_neural_net}.

 The article is organized as follows.
 In Section~\ref{sec:Leray_Schauder} we give some preliminary results and definitions regarding Leray-Schauder mappings and approximations of nonlinear operators.
 We also prove that it is possible to construct a universal approximator model by using Leray-Schauder mappings and neural networks to model the finite dimensional subspaces obtained via the leray-Schauder mappings.
 In Section~\ref{sec:Algo} we discuss the details of the deep learning algorithm which implements this theoretical framework.
 In Section~\ref{sec:exp}, we provide numerical experiments for the algorithms, and compare with other operator learning methods.